How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 - you get bad gas and pain in the general gut area when you are stressed (seemingly regardless of what you eat);

-You get OCD about where the bathrooms are anywhere you go and over time start limiting social occasions in order to avoid feeling like you are spending half the time on the toilet and the embarrassment that goes with that.
+You get OCD about where the bathrooms are anywhere you go.
+And over time, start limiting social occasions to avoid feeling like you are spending half the time on the toilet and the embarrassment that goes with that.

 If all your tests are normal, you are told you have Irritable Bowel Syndrome – not a disease, a syndrome!

-Which is basically a collection of symptoms that doesn’t match any actual defined ‘disease’.
+A syndrome is a collection of symptoms that don’t match any defined ‘disease’.

 Been there, done that.

-When I was diagnosed with IBS at 20 years old (after about 3 years of intermittent digestive symptoms which started when I was doing my high school exams) I knew nothing.
-There was zero advice given (actually I think the doctor did say peppermint tea helps!).
+I knew nothing when I was diagnosed with IBS at 20 years old (after about 3 years of intermittent digestive symptoms, which started when I was doing my high school exams).
+There was zero advice given (actually, I think the doctor did say peppermint tea helps!).

-It took me years of dietary trial and error to figure out what foods and situations would set off my symptoms.
-Then I completed my nutrition qualification and the rest is history.
+It took me years of dietary trial and error to determine what foods and situations would set off my symptoms.
+Then I completed my nutrition qualification, and the rest is history.

-In this blog I will share with you why I believe there is no such thing as IBS – and why I know there is ALWAYS a cause (or several) of your digestive symptoms and why it’s so important to uncover what the causes are to avoid misery for life.
+And why I know there is ALWAYS a cause (or several) of your digestive symptoms and why it’s essential to uncover the causes to avoid misery for life.

 There is always a cause for IBS.
 It just needs to be uncovered with proper gut testing.

-Below I will discuss the most common reasons behind and how to fix Irritable Bowel Syndrome symptoms.
-However, your very first starting point should be a comprehensive gut test like GI Map which you can read all about HERE.
+Below I will discuss the most common reasons behind and what is an IBS cure and Irritable Bowel Syndrome symptoms.
+However, your first starting point should be a comprehensive gut test like GI Map.

 Common causes for Irritable Bowel Syndrome: